BIOS: System startup

-Early Intel processors started at physical address 000FFFF0h.
-Systems with later processors provide logic to start running the BIOS from the system ROM.
+The 8086 and 8088 start at physical address FFFF0h.
+The 80286 starts at physical address FFFFF0h.
+The 80386 and later x86 processors start at physical address FFFFFFF0h.
+When the system is initialized, the first instruction of the BIOS appears at that address.

 If the system has just been powered up or the reset button was pressed ("cold boot"), the full power-on self-test (POST) is run.
 If Ctrl+Alt+Delete was pressed ("warm boot"), a special flag value stored in nonvolatile BIOS memory ("CMOS") tested by the BIOS allows bypass of the lengthy POST and memory detection.

 The POST identifies, tests and initializes system devices such as the CPU, chipset, RAM, motherboard, video card, keyboard, mouse, hard disk drive, optical disc drive and other hardware, including integrated peripherals.

 Early IBM PCs had a routine in the POST that would download a program into RAM through the keyboard port and run it.
 This feature was intended for factory test or diagnostic purposes.